 - The number of days that a pending balance is held before being paid out depends on the

-delay_dayssetting on the platform.
+delay_dayssetting on the connected account.

 When using this parameter:

 - The amount of the transfer must not exceed the amount of the source charge